hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

     }
 }
 ```
-### Style tags with styled-components:
+### Style html elements with styled-components

-Now let's style our h1.
-We have to write it a little different.
-H1 is a <tag> so for these cases after the word styled we write a dot and the tag that we want to style.
-Let's see an example.
+- Create a constant.
+The name must be capitalize.
+We are going to pass a string value to the styled function.
+As the code inside styled is an html elment, we write it with a dot.

 ``` javascript
 const StyledH1 = styled.h1`{